Eyevinn/autovmaf-api/README.md

 If the `pipeline` and `encodingSettingsUrl` haven't been set it will use the default settings that can be found in `src/resources`.

 The `/autoabr/result/:output` (output is the output specified in the job JSON) will download and process all resulting VMAF files from AWS and return the result.
 This process can take a while depending on how many resolutions and bitrates that have been measured.
 This means that the response from the endpoint can take several seconds.

-## Current limitations

-Currently the [autoabr](https://github.com/Eyevinn/autoabr) package isn't available on NPM, therefore it's required to link this locally to be able to run the API.